Day 6 – Week 2

 I definitely have that Monday morning feeling.
 I had quite a bad nights sleep so motivating myself was quite difficult.

 Psychology was as boring and unhelpful as always.
-We started off with a mindfulness excercise where we were asked to tune in on our senses and embrace the experiences we were having in that moment, whether it be the sounds outside or the objects surrounding us.
+We started off with a mindfulness exercise where we were asked to tune in on our senses and embrace the experiences we were having at that moment, whether it be the sounds outside or the objects surrounding us.
 The idea was to be more aware of what is happening in the present and not to focus on worries that we can not control.
-If you can not change the situation in that moment then focus your attention on something else that is more important to you.
+If you can not change the situation at that moment then focus your attention on something else that is more important to you.

 We all got the opportunity to speak to the nurse one to one.
-I just wanted to discuss the issues that i have been having with nausea.
-Nausea has been something i have suffered with ever since i started taking strong medication to try to combat my pain.
+I just wanted to discuss the issues that I have been having with nausea.
+Nausea has been something I have suffered with ever since I started taking strong medication to try to combat my pain.
 I have been off all of these tablets for quite some time but, the sickness has stuck with me ever since.
-I have been concerned for some time that persistent nausea could be due to something more sinister than has not yet been looked into as i refuse to believe that Fibro is causing it.
+I have been concerned for some time that persistent nausea could be due to something more sinister that has not yet been looked into as I refuse to believe that Fibro is causing it.
 The nurse believes it is nothing to worry about and suggested that anxiety could be the cause which is a load of rubbish.
 Her only advice was to keep an eye on it and to keep a diary of when this symptom arises.